 Who We Are

-Adam Hansen founded Apollo Law in 2016 to help advance the rights of employees and consumers in appellate litigation.
+Adam Hansen (612.927.2969 / firstname.lastname@example.org) founded Apollo Law in 2016 to help advance the rights of employees and consumers in appellate litigation.

 In another high-profile appeal briefed and argued by Adam, the Sixth Circuit in Monroe v.
 FTS affirmed a jury verdict in favor of a class of cable installers.
 The court re-affirmed the use of representative proof in establishing liability and damages, reinforcing the crucial avenues available to employees to band together and challenge an employer's unlawful policies.
-(Opinion / Brief)
+(Opinion / Merits Brief / Opposition to Certiorari)

-Throughout his practice, Adam has litigated numerous cases advancing the rights of employees and consumers in the Supreme Court as well as the United States Court of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, and D.C.
-Circuit.
+Throughout his practice, Adam has litigated numerous cases advancing the rights of employees and consumers in the Supreme Court as well as the United States Court of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and D.C.
+Circuits.
 For a more detailed description of Adam's representative work, see here.

 Adam is active in numerous bar and community organizations.
-He serves as the Communications Committee Chair for the Minnesota Chapter of the Federal Bar Association, and as an active member of the American Bar Association, Minnesota State Bar Association, American Association for Justice, and National Employment Lawyers Association.
+He serves as the Vice President and Co-Director of Legal Education for the Minnesota Chapter of the Federal Bar Association, and as an active member of the American Bar Association, Eighth Circuit Bar Association, Minnesota State Bar Association, American Association for Justice, and National Employment Lawyers Association.
 Adam coaches baseball for the Minneapolis Youth Baseball Association and sits on the board of directors of Wilderness Classroom, a non-profit organization promoting environmental conservation through elementary school education.

 Before entering private practice, Adam clerked for Chief Justice Eric Magnuson of the Minnesota Supreme Court and Judge Kermit Bye of the United States Court of Appeals for the Eighth Circuit.